Chao-Xi/jxazurebook/docs/chap3_prompt/1prompt_code.md

-# Prompts & Use ChatGPT as a Powerful Tool for Programming
+# Use ChatGPT Prompts as a Powerful Tool for Programming

 > The AI will not replace developer, but the developer with AI will replace the developer without AI